Consonno: Community

-'City of Toys'
+City of Toys

-Città dei Balocchi, translated as 'City/Town of Toys', 'Toy City/Town', 'City of Youth', or 'City of Novelties', was the brainchild of Count Mario Bagno.
+Città dei Balocchi, translated as "City/Town of Toys", "Toy City/Town", "City of Youth", or "City of Novelties", was the brainchild of Count Mario Bagno.

 Mario Bagno (born in Vercelli, 24 February 1901 – died 22 October, 1995), was a commercial entrepreneur whose company constructed buildings, neighbourhoods, roads and airport runways.
 He spent 22,500,000 lire (£9,900) in 1962 to appropriate and become the sole owner of the village of Consonno.
 The motivation for the acquisition was to exploit Consonno's panoramic position and easy access from Milan.
 Bagno gained authorization to build an asphalt road suitable for motor traffic to replace the ancient mule track to Olginate.
 He told inhabitants that he was intending to increase tourism in Brianza by building a few hotels, and would leave the old village intact.
 However, after bulldozers and trucks arrived, the village inhabitants were forced to abandon their homes.
-Five villager, Vittorio Panzeri,Roberto Milani, Margherita Milani,Rosa Milani and Carmen Milani stated : "The bulldozers attacked the houses with the inhabitants still inside or the animals in the stables - you had to run out quickly".
+Five villagers, Vittorio Panzeri,Roberto Milani, Margherita Milani,Rosa Milani and Carmen Milani stated : "The bulldozers attacked the houses with the inhabitants still inside or the animals in the stables - you had to run out quickly".
 Bagno razed all buildings, saving only the small church with the adjoining chaplain's house and the nearby cemetery.
-He used explosives to level mountainous reliefs to 'improve' the panorama experienced from Consonno.
+He used explosives to level mountainous reliefs to improve the panorama experienced from Consonno.
 In place of the small village, an ever-expanding complex quickly arose.
-On the road leading from Olginate, Bagno added arched structures over the road with banners proclaiming, variously: 'In Consonno the sky is bluer', 'In Consonno it's always a party', and 'Consonno is the smallest but most beautiful town in the world'; these still stand today.
+On the road leading from Olginate, Bagno added arched structures over the road with banners proclaiming, variously: "In Consonno the sky is bluer", "In Consonno it's always a party", and "Consonno is the smallest but most beautiful town in the world"; these still stand today.
 He intended an "imposing medieval castle" gatehouse entrance, which today no longer exists, replaced by an unfinished concrete structure.